ahammer/StockSimulator/README.md

       a public release.
     - If you intend to make a fork, please change any included icons/graphics.
     - Attribution: Adam Hammer, Stock Simulator [https://github.com/ahammer/StockSimulator/]
-    - Contributions to official branch require granting license rights.
+    - Submissions to Main Branch will only be accepted if author grants full license rights.